rotki/rotki/docs/faq.rst

 Questions on the application
 ******************************

-What is Rotkehlchen?
+What is Rotki?
 =======================

-Rotkehlchen (Rotki for short) is an opensource asset analytics, management and tax reporting application.
+Rotki is an opensource asset analytics, management and tax reporting application.
 It is focused on Crypto assets but will also slowly facilitate tracking of more traditional assets.

 Why should I use it?
 =====================